 Communist Terror in Afghanistan

-The complex history and politics of this country on the crossroads of Central, South and West Asia have been shaped by ethnic fragmentation, Islam and interference of major countries.
-Subject to major powers since the IV–III millennium BCE, united since 1747 and independent from the British Empire in 1919, Afghanistan was susceptible to both communism and Islamic fundamentalism.
+The complex history of this country on the crossroads of Central, South and West Asia have been shaped by ethnic fragmentation, Islam and interference of major countries.
+Subject to major powers since the III millennium BCE, united since 1747 and independent from the British Empire in 1919, Afghanistan was susceptible to both communism and Islamic fundamentalism.

 Afghanistan was untouched by the Second World War and attempted some democratization after 1949, but could not avoid internal conflicts caused by tribal rifts and economic instability or the Soviet Union’s interference in its domestic policy.
 A short constitutional monarchy experiment ended in 1973 with a moderate leftist coup that culminated in 1978 with the emergence of a communist regime loyal to the Soviet Union.